 Then involve them in implementing the change and help them make it their own.
 Remember to be the conductor and have your team playing the instruments.
 There’s nothing like a sense of ownership to get your staff’s commitment to making the change work.

-It’s useless having an excellent new app if none of your staff use it or, even worse, an expensive robot that your staff rebel against or are nervous about.
+It’s useless having an excellent new app if none of your staff use it or, even worse, an expensive robot that your staff rebel against having in the store or are nervous about.

 Technology VS Innovation.